 Her parents both worked, but money was tight.
-Every Saturday afternoon Mum would take Francesca to the market on the bus.
+Every Saturday afternoon, Mum took Francesca to the market on the bus.
 They took the old shopping trolley as it was the only way to cart everything home.

-Blackburn had an indoor market hall, high ceilinged, cold in winter, stuffy in summer.
-She was in awe of the stallholders, who had red faces and hands, who spoke rapidly, added up in their heads, shouted across to each other in a loud and confident way.
+Blackburn had an indoor market hall, high-ceilinged, cold in winter, stuffy in summer.
+Francesca was in awe of the stallholders with their red faces and hands, who added up in their heads and shouted across to each other in a loud and confident way.
 They were masters of their world and they knew it.
 Her mother was at home in this place of noise and sharp humour, playing one trader off against another to get prices reduced.

-When Francesca was little, she would be handed morsels of cheese from the cheese man, an apple from the fruit man, a boiled sweet from the sweet lady.
+When Francesca was little, she was handed morsels of cheese from the cheese man, an apple from the fruit man, a boiled sweet from the sweet lady.
 Cold, rough hands touched her cheek.
-She wondered if Mum took her on purpose as she was so small and sweet looking.
 When she grew older and learned how to set her face in an expression of boredom, the fussing stopped and her task was to pull the trolley.
 She would keep her hood up or hang her hair over her face.

-Yet in a quieter row, behind a display of fabric bolts and curtaining, the sounds of trade were absorbed in the dusty air and the smell of old vegetables and fish was replaced by garlic and herbs and spiced vinegar.
-The Italian stall, high counter heaped with coloured pastas in cellophane packets, still fascinated Francesca.
+Yet in a quieter row, behind a wall of fabric bolts and curtaining, the sounds of trade were absorbed in the dusty air and the smell of old vegetables and fish was replaced by garlic and herbs and spiced vinegar.
+The Italian stall, its high counter heaped with pastas in cellophane packets, always fascinated Francesca.
 No boiled ham or tripe or piles of pink flabby sausages here.
-Jars of green and black olives lined the shelves and strings of dried salami hung from silver rails.
+Jars of green and black olives lined the shelves and strings of dried salami the colour of blood hung from silver rails.
 Olive oil was displayed in litre bottles, green and mysterious, the labels beautiful, the writing bold with names and places she struggled to get her tongue round.

-‘Well it’s not for chips,’ her mum had said with a laugh.
+‘Well it’s not for frying chips,’ her mum had said with a laugh.

 They visited this stall every other week, and Mum usually bought some slices of garlic sausage.
 It was passed across in two separate packets.
 The man worked alone, offered no joke or pleasantries.
 He would glance at Francesca without smiling.